John Gaffney – Aston University

 Jeff Gilmour is a Research Associate in the Arctic Institute of North America at the University of Calgary.
 Since 1995 he has been an Honourary Consul for the Republic of Mali.

-Chris Gilson – LSE Public Policy Group and Managing Editor of EUROPP
+Chris Gilson – LSE Public Policy Group and Managing Editor of USApp

-Chris Gilson joined the LSE PPG in December 2007 as Editor/Researcher and has worked on the long-standing hot review contract with the National Audit Office, review work for the European Court of Auditors, the British Politics and Policy at LSE blog, and is now the Managing Editor of EUROPP.
+Chris Gilson joined the LSE PPG in December 2007 as Editor/Researcher and has worked on the long-standing hot review contract with the National Audit Office, review work for the European Court of Auditors, the LSE British Politics and Policy, the LSE EUROPP Blog and is now the Managing Editor of USApp.
 Before this, he worked for three years at the Department of Health, firstly as a Correspondence Officer and then as a Freedom of Information Officer.
 He has a undergraduate and a Masters degree in Geography, and a postgraduate diploma in Strategic Management, all from the University of Waikato, Hamilton, New Zealand.